MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/index.md

 # Azure Active Directory in Security Operations

-This document shows how Security Operations Center (SOC) teams can incorporate Azure Active Directory (Azure AD) identity and access capabilities into an overall integrated and layered zero-trust security architecture.
+This document shows how Security Operations Center (SOC) teams can incorporate Azure Active Directory (Azure AD) identity and access capabilities into an overall integrated and layered *zero-trust security* architecture.

-When all user services and devices were contained on managed networks within organizations, network security dominated security operations.
 [Gartner](https://www.gartner.com/en/newsroom/press-releases/2019-04-02-gartner-forecasts-worldwide-public-cloud-revenue-to-g) predicts that through 2022, the market size and growth of the cloud services industry will grow at a rate nearly three times that of overall IT services.
+Network security dominated security operations when all user services and devices were contained on managed networks within organizations.
 With more users and organizations moving towards cloud services, there's a shift toward treating [user identity](https://docs.microsoft.com/azure/security/fundamentals/identity-management-best-practices#treat-identity-as-the-primary-security-perimeter) as the primary security boundary.

 The [zero trust security model](https://www.microsoft.com/security/business/zero-trust) treats all hosts as if they're internet-facing, and considers the entire network to be potentially compromised and hostile.
 This approach focuses on building strong authentication, authorization, and encryption, while also providing compartmentalized access and better operational agility.